jhaslowh/UFO_Attack/README.md

 About
 -----
-In this game you play a alien bear and your goal is to defeat the military and abduct people.
+In this game you play a alien space bear.
+Use your high tech ship and weapons to conquer the Earth.
+Your ship is equiped with an abduction ray that can be used to abduct people from the plant.
+You these people to gain new weapons and cause more destruction.

 Controls
 --------